meanmodemoda/msdv-major-studio-1/README.md

 # Sketches
-My overall goal is to provide a bird's eye view of the
+My overall goal is to provide a bird's eye view of the SDG progress so far either at goal level or regional level.

 ### 1. SDG Progress in 2022